 New Inspection Scheme

-Note that from late 2020 onwards, the new “Food Hygiene Recognition Scheme” (FHRS) will be implemented, effectively replacing the current grading system.
+Note that in the future, a new “Food Hygiene Recognition Scheme” (FHRS) will be implemented, effectively replacing the current grading system.

 The FHRS aims to encourage restaurant owners to maintain good food hygiene by giving special decals to restaurants that have consistently kept up to hygiene standards.
 This means that operators who have maintained a consistent track record for at least 2, 5 or 10 years will be given a Bronze, Silver or Gold award decal respectively, which they can display at the restaurant premises.